renikaul/R_workshopsREU/README.md

 # R_workshopsREU
 Series of workshops used to introduce R to participants of the Population Biology of Infectious Disease

-## Workshop 1: Introduction to R, Rstudio and tidyverse
+## Workshop 1: Introduction to R, Rstudio using tidyverse
-  1. What is the goal of these workshops?
+  	0. Why is R programming a useful skill?
 (John)
-  2. Workshop format and expectations
+  	0. Workshop format and expectations
-  3. What is `R` and how is it used for research?
+  	1. What is R and RStudio
-  4. What  RStudio
       - list at least 3 reasons R/RStudio is a useful research tool
       - describe CRAN's function
       - install a package
       - create a variable in R
       - Interface with Rstudio
+  	2. Introduction to R with tidyverse code along
+  	3. How to troubleshoot in R
+  	4. Exploring data further in groups

+  Additional reading:

+## Workshop 2: Reproducible research with RStudio
+	1. Introduction to reproductive research
+		- starting/working in R projects
+    	- good file organization
+    	- good commenting  "the why not the how"
+    	- good commentary
+    	- using code chunks
+    	- writing a script
+  	2. Review of tidyverse with exercise
+  		- edit Exploring further from Wksp 1 to adhere to best practices
+    3. Exploring data using reproducible research practices
+ 		- explore the data using the reproducible workflow
+    	- new skills:
+    		- class str()
+    		- writing functions
+    		- iterating and logic statements
+    	- practice old skills:
+    		- tidyverse
+    		- Rproject

+  Additional reading:

+## Workshop 3: Simulating infectious diseases with R

+ Additional reading: ODE and compartmental models primer

+## Workshop 4: Data visualization with R
+Collaborative plotting
+ 7. Data Visualization
+      - plotting in base R
+      - plotting in ggplot
+      - spatial data

+---
+Old bits

   5. Getting the terminology
   6. Data Types
       - assigning objects